Ty Jordan: Personal life and death

 In December 2018, Jordan's mother, Tiffany, was diagnosed with stage 4 lung cancer.
 She received a bone cancer diagnosis the following month in January.
 In November 2019, a picture went viral of Jordan kneeling with a friend on the opposing team in prayer for Jordan's mother.
 She died in August 2020.

 On December 25, 2020, four months after his mother's death, Jordan died in Denton, Texas, after being shot in the abdomen from an apparent self-inflicted accidental gunshot.
 He was 19 years old.
-His death on Christmas was just a day after he was named the conference newcomer of the year.
+His death on Christmas Day was just the day after he was named the conference newcomer of the year.

 Jordan's memorial service was held on January 6, 2021, at AT&T Stadium in Arlington, Texas.
 The University of Utah chartered a plane, and his service was attended by members of the athletic department and most of the football team and coaching staff.
 It was just the second memorial service ever held at AT&T Stadium—the first was the tribute to U.S. military sniper Chris Kyle in 2013.